Top Electronics Kits for Beginners

 Why we love it:

-The SIK v4.1 is the culmination of years of revisions based on user feedback on how to get started with programming and hardware interaction with the Arduino language.
-Besides the careful consideration of included hardware, the SIK v4.1 also includes the full-color, spiral-bound guidebook with circuit diagrams and hookup tables for building each project and circuit.
+The SIK v4.1 is the culmination of years of revisions based on user feedback on how to get started with programming and hardware interaction with the Arduino or MicroPython language.
+Besides the careful consideration of included hardware, our Inventor's Kits also include a full guide with circuit diagrams and hookup tables for building each project and circuit.
 Plus, the final project is an autonomous robot!

 For ages 10 and up.